DomenicP/git-workshop/_posts/2022-09-07-01-gitting-started.md

 nothing added to commit but untracked files present (use "git add" to track)
 ```

-The new file `helloworld.txt` is identified by Git as "untracked" which means it is not currently under revision control.
+The new file `helloworld.txt` is identified by Git as **untracked** which means it is not currently
+under revision control.
 In Git a file can be in one of three areas:

 1. The **working tree**: This is the folder on your computer where you edit files and this is
    where `helloworld.txt` is currently located.
+Changes in the working tree can be compared against
+   the repository using `git diff`.
-2. The **staging area**: In Git changes must be staged before they are committed.
-The staging area
+2. The **staging area**: In Git changes must be staged using the `git add` command before they are
-   is a temporary snapshot that can converted to a commit.
-After staging a file you can continue
+   committed.
+The staging area holds a temporary snapshot of changes that can either be committed or
-   modifying the file in the working directory and then compare the file from the working directory
-   against both the staging area and the repository.
-This can be helpful to save a known working
-   copy of changes that you are still working on without creating a commit.
-A staged file that is
-   modified in the working copy must be re-staged before it can be committed.
-Files in the staging
+   unstaged.
+A file that has staged changes can still be modified in the working tree.
+While
+   iterating on code sometimes it's helpful to stage work-in-progress changes without creating a
+   commit so that you can continue to experiment with additional changes but have the safety net of
+   reverting to the staged changes.

+   Staged changes can be compared against the repository using `git diff --cached`.
+You can also
+   compare changes from the working tree against staged changes by using `git diff` after staging
+   files with `git add` and making additional changes.

+   You can create a commit from staged changes while still having unstaged modifications in the
+   working tree.
+You can also use `git add` on a file that has already been staged to re-stage the
+   all of the latest modifications from the working-tree.
+To discard staged changes without
+   committing them you must first unstage them using `git restore` or `git reset`.

-   area are sometimes referred to as "cached" and the staging area is also called the "index."
+   The staging area is also referred to as the "index," and files that are staged are sometimes
+   referred to as "cached."
-3. The **repository**: The repository is composed of a series of snapshots (commits) of the file
+3. The **repository**: The repository contains of a series of snapshots (commits) of the file
    contents over time.
-The other way of thinking of a commit is as a change set or patch.
+Each commit can also be thought of as a diff or changeset, and the Git
+   history is built up by applying changesets sequentially over each previous revision.

 Let's stage `helloworld.txt` and then create the first commit: